YuZhangIsCoding/Algorithms_python/README.md

-# Algorithms and data structure
+# Algorithms and Data Structures

 I've been using Python as my major coding language for years, and it worked just fine for most problems I encountered in my research.
 I wrote scripts to build my all-atom systems and postprocess the data generated from my simulations.
 But sometimes, I feel that the code I wrote is not very efficient.
 One of the reasons is that I never really systematically understand the algorithms and data structure I used everyday!
 So, I decide to start over by learning the algorithms and data structure step by step.
 This repository contains some lecture notes and interesting problems that I learned during the way.